 Posted on April 02, 2018

-In the world of electronic delivery, it’s tempting to use email as it’s a fast, efficient and cost effective way to communicate with and to distribute documents to your customers.
+In the world of electronic delivery, it’s tempting to use email, as it’s a fast, efficient and cost-effective way to communicate with your customers and distribute documents to them.
 But is it secure, does it even get to the inbox, and is it being read?
 When it comes to sending important financial documents, such as invoices and billing statements, more contemplation is needed.

 Mailing invoices does come with a cost component.
-But using a mailing service such as DocuSend, will keep your costs down while ensuring your documents are delivered and opened in a timely manner.
-In fact, you’ll save money off of using internal resources to mail.
+But using a cloud-based mailroom service such as DocuSend will keep your costs down while ensuring your documents are delivered and opened in a timely manner.
+In fact, you’ll save money off using internal resources to mail.
 Our research shows that it costs a small business at least $1.50 to print, stuff and stamp mail internally.
 So why not outsource it to a company that can do all the work for almost half the cost?
-It’s a small price to pay to accommodate your customers request for a printed bill as well as guarantee your invoice is opened and paid promptly.
+It’s a small price to pay to accommodate your customers request for a printed bill as well as guarantee that your invoice is opened and paid promptly.

 When faced with to mail or not to mail, using mail is the best answer!
 How do you send your important customer communications and why?
 We’d love to hear your comments.